Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 An SRT connection is characterized by the fact that it is:

-- first engaged by a handshake process
+- first engaged by a handshake process;

-- maintained as long as any packets are being exchanged in a timely manner
+- maintained as long as any packets are being exchanged in a timely manner;

 - considered closed when a party receives the appropriate close command from its peer (connection closed by the foreign host), or when it receives no